 Hamsters are excellent diggers and are known to create rather elaborate underground burrows with multiple entrances and exits.
 They even will create specialized rooms meant for sleeping, raising their young, using the bathroom, and hoarding food.
 Their burrows also serve as useful protection from predators because they are built about 1 meter underground.
 Domestic hamsters will still burrow if given the appropriate space to do so.
 Sometimes, hamsters in the wild have been found to occupy the abandoned burrows of other burrowing species.
 Like mice, hamsters are omnivores and feed mostly on seeds, nuts, small insects, and food that is left behind by humans.
 They will also eat their own feces to extract any nutrients they might not have initially absorbed.

-Syrian hamsters are solitary creatures and will aggressively defend their territory against other, especially males.
+Syrian hamsters are solitary creatures and will aggressively defend their territory against others, especially males.
 Housing male Syrian hamsters together can cause stress in the animals and lead to fatal fighting.
 However, they also will become submissive following a social defeat by another hamster as a form of learned helplessness.
 Hamsters actually have a relatively complex system of endocrine signaling that is responsible for displays of social dominance and submission.

 This native aggression makes mating Syrian hamsters sometimes difficult.
 If the female is not introduced when she is in season, potentially fatal fighting will ensue.
 The breeding season for Syrian hamsters in the wild occurs during the spring and summer, but domestic hamsters can be made to breed year-round.
 During estrous periods, female hamsters will go into heat once about every 4 days.
-While in this period, they release a number of hormones that lower the males aggression and makes them more receptive to mating.
+While in this period, they release a number of hormones that lower the males’ aggression and make them more receptive to mating.
 The typical gestation period for offspring is between 16-18 days, and the average size of a litter is 7 pups.
 Syrian hamster mothers are known to sometimes eat their own young if they perceive themselves to be in danger.
 Newborn pups reach sexual maturity in about 3-4 weeks.

 Syrian hamsters are the most common variant of pet hamster around the world.
 After their domestication and breeding in the Middle East by biologists working in Jerusalem, Syrian hamsters were imported to the United States. and the commercial hamster industry was started in Mobile, Alabama.
 They also became popular as pets in the U.K. and between the years of 2011-2017, it is estimated that over 3 million hamsters were owned.

-Their fast reproduction cycles and ease of raising has also made Syrian hamsters ideal model organisms to use in the lab.
+Their fast reproduction cycles and ease of raising have also made Syrian hamsters ideal model organisms to use in the lab.
 They are often used to test treatments for various genetic diseases or cancers.
 In particular, experimentation on Syrian hamsters has shed light on tumorigenesis in human patients with non-small cell lung carcinoma and the progression of various metabolic disorders like diabetes.
 Hamsters are also of interest to researchers studying circadian rhythms in mammals as they have very well-defined daily routines.
 Initial research on hamsters determined that the mammalian circadian rhythm is modulated by the suprachiasmatic nucleus in the brain.